 The Company's primary capital asset is its 20% interest in KGHM Ajax: KGHM Ajax holds 100% of the mineral interests of the Ajax Project.
-The Company is earning an interest in the Willow property, and has staked claims at the Tomichi property.
+The Company is earning an interest in the Willow property, has a ten-year lease agreement on the Nev-Lorraine property, and has staked claims at the Tomichi property.
 (See Background and Overall Performance in this Report.)